bennidi/kermit/doc/main.intro.md

 # Design overview

-The core of kermit is built around the representation of a request to a given URL and the implementation of a series of well-defined "state" transitions applied to each of those requests.
+The core of kermit is built around the representation of a request to a given URL - [CrawlRequest](../../class/CrawlRequest.html) - and the implementation of a series of well-defined "state" transitions applied to each of those requests.
-A request to a URL is represented by the [CrawlRequest](../../class/CrawlRequest.html).

-The "states" are referred to as **processing phase** and each transition moves the request further down from phase INITIAL to phase COMPLETE.
+The "states" are referred to as **processing phases** and each transition moves the request further down from phase [INITIAL](../../class/INITIAL.html) to phase [COMPLETE](../../class/COMPLETE.html).

 ## Processing Phases

-All defined processing phases as well as their allowed transitions are illustrated in the following diagram.
+All defined processing phases as well as their allowed transitions are illustrated in the following diagram:

 ```txt
  .-------------.